gesturelabs/a3cp/docs/modules/session_manager/README.md

 - Optional summary or session index for review interfaces

 ## CARE Integration
 The `session_manager` wraps all CARE Engine input/output events into cohesive sessions.
 It ensures that every `A3CPMessage` logged by the system includes a `session_id`, allowing downstream modules (e.g., clarification, caregiver tools, retraining pipelines) to access a consistent timeline of related interactions.
+This module does not alter or classify messages.
+It assigns session_id values, records start/end markers, and links events chronologically for downstream consumption.

 ## Functional Requirements
 - F1.
 Must generate unique `session_id` values per user per session
 - F2.
-Must track and log `session_start` and `session_end` events with timestamps
+Must track and log session boundary events (start/end) using standardized SessionEvent payloads; classification of boundary is performed internally
 - F3.
 Must tag every `A3CPMessage`, clarification, and output with the correct `session_id`
 - F4.
 Must support chronological export or replay of all session-linked events
 - F5.
 Must record session notes and context when available